tripledio/tripledio.github.io/_posts/2025-06-18-Evolution-of-programming-AI.md

 layout: post
 title: The Evolution of Programming
 author: kris
-image: "img/ai-evolution-jpg"
+image: "img/ai-evolution.jpg"
-excerpt: From Assembly to AI-Driven Development"
+excerpt: From Assembly to AI-Driven Development
 ---
 # The Evolution of Programming: From Assembly to AI-Driven Development